FAQs You Need to Read Before Concrete Resurfacing With X-Bond

 Is Microcement Waterproof?

-Q: Can I use microcement in showers, bathrooms, or kitchens?
-How about external areas?
+Q: Can I use microcement in wet areas?
+How about external concrete resurfacing?

 Like concrete, microcement itself is porous but it can be easily waterproofed.
-When an applicator installs X-Bond in wet areas, they’ll apply a liquid membrane as primary waterproofing.
+When an applicator installs X-Bond in wet areas and external spaces exposed to weather conditions, they’ll apply a liquid membrane as primary waterproofing.
 Then, once the last coat of microcement has dried, it is sealed.
-The sealer creates a non-porous barrier that is resistant to water damage.
+The sealer creates a non-porous barrier that is resistant to water damage, UV and weather exposure.

 As is the case with concrete, ineffective sealing or primary waterproofing is what leads to peeling, staining, or leaks in microcement surfaces.